oilPilot/WebDiary/ROADMAP.md

 ## Features to Polish yet:
     1. Mood tracking - Add a quick emoji/mood scale at the end of diary entries to track emotional trends.
-    Polishing:  1.At midnight all empty mood states will be send to AI for setting emoji
+    Polishing:  1.At midnight all empty mood states will be send to AI for setting emoji - shall be new experimental setting
     2. Rich text support - Allow formatting (bold, italic, bullet lists) in diary entries.
     Polishing:  1.Auto-save unfinished entry
     4. Statistics dashboard - Show charts (entries per week, mood trends, word counts).